 Approved: Voting eligibility for 2020-2021 shall be limited to persons that attended at least 2 meeting this program year and either live or work in the ANS-NE region.

-Dixon Brandt - Resigned as Vice Chair
+Dixon Brandt - Formally resigned as Vice Chair due to relocation outside of the Northeast.

 Treasurers Report (D.Kapitz) –